raspberrypilearning/cress-egg-heads/README.md

 - 1-2 hour initially for setting up
 - Further attendance spread over 1 week (or so) as the cress grows
-- 1 hour to wrap up
+- 2 hours to wrap up

 ## Requirements